 A guide to iPod® and car stereo compatibility

-How to get the level of iPod control that's right for you
+How to get the best level of iPod control in the car

 Robert Ferency-Viars is the managing editor for the Crutchfield car A/V learning content, and has been with the company since 1999.
 A Virginia native from the heart of the Blue Ridge Mountains, he loves spending time with his wonderful wife and sons, listening to music, writing, and playing games with friends.
 Robert's love for car audio began at 16 when he installed his first car stereo.